bmor2552/QQuarterlyInc/README.md

 # The Goal
-The goal of this data analysis was to use the 10-Q reports of companies to conduct a sentiment analysis.
-Based off of the language of the documents one would be able to make a prediction on the future returns of the companies (negative ruturns or positive returns).
+The goal was to use the 10-Q reports of a company to conduct a sentiment analysis.
+Based off of the language of the documents one would be able to check for patterns that would show a relationship between a change in stock price & the document itself.

 # The Problem
+The stock market is a scary place for some people, and can be overwhelming at times.
+With the long hours of research, economic surprises (aka corona virus), & charts overload, where does one begin.

 # The Solution
-Automates the task of customer preference reports. predicting the results of events like presidential campaigns or award ceremonies.
+Here at Q Quarterly Inc. we have developed a fundamental analysis department and technical analysis deparment to do the work for you.
+All you have to do is give us a company name and time frame.

 # The Data
 The data came from a list of NYSE Companies that were registered with the SEC.
-More details on the data can be found in the Step_1 notebook, located in the Repository Guide section.
+More details on the data can be found in the Data Gathering & Cleaning notebook, located in the Repository Guide.

 # The Process